cwhelchel/hunterlog/docs/USER_GUIDE.md

 The SPOT+LOG and 'SPOT' button allows you to post spots and re-spots of activators directly to the POTA website.
 Most of the data for the spot/re-spot is taken from the values entered into the QSO entry data.

 > [!NOTE]
-> Sorry, SOTA spotting and re-spotting is not yet supported
+> Sorry, only POTA spotting and re-spotting is supported

 When spotting on the POTA network, the data entered into `RST Sent` is added to your spot comment.
 The `QTH String` the you setup in the configuration screen is also used in this spot comment (directly after the RST sent).